PolymathNetwork/polymath-core/.github/ISSUE_TEMPLATE/issue-report.md

 1. Create a new/separate github issue on the polymath-core repository.

 **Describe the bug/issue**
 A clear and concise description of what the bug/issue is.
+Please indicate details related to what Polymath version release, network, tx hash if applicable, etc..

 2. Your submission must include the following details:
 - Description of the location and potential impact of the vulnerability